Bound Brook High School: Athletics

-The boys track team won the spring track state championship in Group I in 1989.
+The boys track team won the spring / outdoor track state championship in Group I in 1989.

 The softball team won the Group I state championship in 1994 (defeating Pompton Lakes High School in the finals of the playoffs), 1995 (vs. Pequannock Township High School) and 1997 (vs. Wallington High School).
 The 1994 team finished the season with a 24-2 record after winning the Group I title with a 1-0 win against Pompton Lakes in the playoff finals.
 The team won its second consecutive title in 1995 with a 6–5 win in the Group I championship game against Pequannock, a team that was making its first appearance in the finals.
 The 1997 team finished the season with a record of 31-0 after winning the Group I title with a 3-0 defeat of Wallington in the championship game.

 The boys soccer team won the 2004 Central, Group I state sectional championship with a string of three shutout wins, defeating Jonathan Dayton High School 3–0 in the first round, Highland Park High School 2–0 in the semifinals, and edging Metuchen High School 1–0 in the finals to take the title.

 The 2013 spring track and field team were the Somerset County champion in 100m, 200m and 400m races and also state finalist.

 The girls basketball team won the Group I state championship in 2017 (against runner-up University High School in the playoff finals) and was declared as South I regional champion in 2020 after the finals were canceled in the wake of COVID-19.
 The team won the 2016 Central Jersey Group I championship, their first sectional title since 1989, defeating Middlesex High School by a score of 67–52 in the tournament final.